 1. What kind of compensation does TASIS offer?

-- Starting after-tax salaries of 1300 Swiss Francs for counselors and 2000 Swiss Francs for teachers.
+- Starting two-session after-tax salaries of 2600 Swiss Francs for counselors and 4000 Swiss Francs for

 2. What is the deadline for applications?

 There is no formal deadline.
 I will continue the hiring process until all positions are filled.
 Hiring begins in mid-January and is usually complete by the end of February.
 The sooner your application arrives, the better.